-Care must be taken when aggregates are changed for background scripts.
+Care must be taken when running background scripts.
 A background script is a script marked to run in the computation service in order to fulfil RayCare use cases.
 Background scripts can take input parameters for patient, case, plan, beamset and examination.
-The patient object can not be changed from the background script.
-Case, plan, beamset and examination can be changed even if explicitly stated as input parameters.
+The background script cannot switch patient but can edit all parts of the specified patient regardless of the preloaded case, plan, beamset and examination given by the input parameters.